matthewtodd/zmk-config/README.md

 I've been using a [wireless][nice-nano] [Ferris Sweep][ferris-sweep] from [Boardsource][boardsource] with [Nocturnal keyswitches][nocturnal] since Spring 2024.
-I love it!
+(I didn't mean to fall down this rabbit hole, but what a delightful trip it's been!)

 This repository holds its firmware configuration.

-I had initially [tweaked][tweaked] the thoughtful [Miryoku][miryoku] layout and used that quite happily.
-Now I am inlining it all here so it'll be easier for me to tinker with.
+I didn't start here, though; I first [tweaked][tweaked] the thoughtful [Miryoku][miryoku] layout and used that quite happily for some time.
+Now that I understand it all a little better, I'm dropping down to this level so that I can tinker a little more freely.

 ## Changes from Miryoku